Check out the ultimate guide to 16 return-to-work programs in India for women

-Akkai Padmashali was born a boy, but she always felt like a girl.
-It took a lot of struggle with herself, with her family, and society, to become who she is today, a transgender activist.
+Akkai Padmashali was assigned male at birth, but she always felt like a girl.
+It has been a long struggle to be who she is today, a transgender activist.

 Every time someone asks me “Are you home?” and I still respond “Not yet”, I think about this, one of the constant questions I get when people ask me literally and figuratively.

 I have struggled for 23 years to make my identity in the society and I still feel like the struggle is not over yet.
 I have fought many battles personally, amidst the society and with the government at large.
 The sweet smell of success is around the corner but the journey continues even after I am gone.

 I grew up in a normal household in Bangalore.
 I was born as a man and hence the expectations from me were drawn even before I grew up.
 I followed the traditions of my elders and their theories of gender notions until I found myself twitching to challenge it.
 Simply put, I love wearing sarees.
 I was born a man but I was extremely comfortable wearing sarees.
 They rather helped me express myself better.
 This was considered horrific given I was born with a penis.